amogh-chavan/zagnow/README.md

 There is much room for improvement and scaling in this code, but due to current time restrictions, this is the best I have done.

-## Run the below command to run the project if you have a ubuntu os
+## Run the below command to run the project if you have a ubuntu os (.env file is already avaiable in git repo)
 ```bash
 $ docker build -t my_postgres_pgadmin_image . && docker run -d -p 5435:5432 -p 5052:5050 --name my_postgres_pgadmin_container my_postgres_pgadmin_image && npm install && npm run build && node dist/main.js
 ```